 Julia Bancroft, Environmental Analyst

-Julia is currently on organizing the State of the Blackstone event which will focus on the Blackstone River Watershed in relation to the 2017 status and trends report.
-Julia supports the Narragansett Bay Estuary Program by assisting the Program Director with projects relating to the CCMP, by providing assistance to partners regarding habitat restoration related activities, and by assisting with the development and creation of advanced GIS tools to share information across different audiences.
+Julia is currently working on organizing the State of the Blackstone event which will focus on the Blackstone River Watershed in relation to the 2017 status and trends report.
+Julia supports the Narragansett Bay Estuary Program by assisting the Program Director with projects relating to updating the CCMP, by providing assistance to partners regarding habitat restoration related activities, and by assisting with the development and creation of advanced GIS tools to share information across different audiences.
 Julia also manages office operations.
 She contributes to NBEP’s publications by writing, editing, and taking photos and videos.
 She provides administrative support, including meeting and conference planning.
 Julia joined NEIWPCC in 2015 as a part-time employee and transitioned to full-time in November 2018.
 She holds a B.S. in Marine Affairs and a graduate certificate in Geographic Information Systems and Remote Sensing from the University of Rhode Island.

 (401) 633-0550 or Julia.firstname.lastname@example.org